Ed O'Neill: Personal life

-O'Neill is married to actress Catherine Rusoff.
-As of 2016, they were living in Los Angeles with their two daughters.
+O'Neill is married to actress Catherine Rusoff, with whom he has two children.

-After being introduced to Brazilian jiu-jitsu by his friend writer/director John Milius, O'Neill has trained for 22 years under the mentoring of Rorion Gracie.
-In December 2007, O'Neill received his black belt.
+In 1991, O'Neill was introduced to Brazilian jiu-jitsu by his friend writer/director John Milius and has trained ever since under the mentoring of Rorion Gracie.
+In December 2007, after 16 years of training, O'Neill received his black belt.
 In the 2012 TV documentary I Am Bruce Lee, O'Neill states that he considers getting his black belt "the greatest achievement of my life, apart from my children."